 Tooth Extractions in Palos Heights, IL

-There are two main types of extraction, influenced by the complexity of the procedure:
+There are two main types of extractions, influenced by the complexity of the procedure:

-Surgical extraction: It is performed by the dental surgeon and it is used only in cases where simple extraction is not possible.
-When only one tooth must be removed through this procedure, the local anesthetic is used.
-When two or more teeth need to be extracted, the extraction procedure is done under general anesthesia for patient’s comfort, as well as to ease things up for the dentist.
+- Surgical extraction: It is performed by the dental surgeon and it is used only in cases where simple extraction is not possible.
+When only one tooth must be removed through this procedure, a local anesthetic is used.
+When two or more teeth need to be extracted, the extraction procedure is performed under general anesthesia for patient’s comfort.

 Preparation for dental extraction

 A full report on patient’s health condition and an X-ray of the targeted tooth are necessary for any safe tooth extraction.
-The extraction of wisdom teeth may require a full mouth X-ray to see the exact position of the tooth and its connection with the neighboring tooth.
-When the patient is cold and has symptoms such as nausea and vomiting, such a procedure is not recommended.
+A wisdom tooth extraction may require a full mouth X-ray to see the exact position of the tooth and its connection with the neighboring tooth.
+When the patient has a cold or has symptoms such as nausea and vomiting, extractions are not recommended.
 Also, antibiotics may be prescribed prior to the procedure to avoid infection during the intervention.